WRIGLEY CHARCOAL PLANT

 From 2009 to 2011, EPA completed a focused remedial investigation, including a private well survey and sampling of soil and sediment in Clark Hollow.
 EPA is currently preparing the site’s feasibility study.
 After completing the study, EPA will issue a proposed plan to amend the 2003 ROD.
 After receiving input from TDEC and the community, EPA will issue the amended plan (a ROD Amendment).

 EPA will assess vapor intrusion, whether residents or workers might be at risk from harmful ground water vapors in buildings, as part of site cleanup activities.
-EPA completed the last Five-Year Review in 2010 and plans to complete the next Five-Year Review in 2015.
+EPA completed the last Five-Year Review in 2015 and plans to complete the next Five-Year Review in 2020.
+The 2015 Five-Year Review demonstrated that the remedy continues to be protective of human health and the environment.

 Sampling and Monitoring